-Staff paid at levels beneath spinal column point 10 are not on the pay scale set by the NJC for Local Government Services or are staff who have not wished to come onto Council terms and conditions because of terms protected under the TUPE Regulations.
+Staff paid at levels beneath spinal column point 10 are not on the pay scale set by the NJC for Local Government Services, are staff who have not wished to come onto Council terms and conditions because of terms protected under the TUPE Regulations, or are apprentices under the age of 18.

-It is the Council's policy that all of its employees (excepting employees whose overall terms and conditions are protected under the TUPE Regulations will receive an hourly pay rate that is equivalent to or higher than the London Living Wage.
+It is the Council's policy that all of its employees (excepting employees whose overall terms and conditions are protected under the TUPE Regulations and apprentices under the age of 18) will receive an hourly pay rate that is equivalent to or higher than the London Living Wage.